-Factors that may increase your risk of developing acetaminophen poisoning include: Heavy alcohol useUsing multiple medicines that contain acetaminophenSuicidal behavior
+Factors that may increase your risk of developing acetaminophen poisoning include: Heavy alcohol useUsing multiple medications that contain acetaminophenSuicidal behavior

 At first, a person with acetaminophen poisoning may have no symptoms.